3rickfs/smartsense/README.md

 # smartsense
-This project is about an arduino-based sensor that works with a machine learning algorithm called linear regression.
+This project is about an arduino-based temperature sensor that works with a machine learning algorithm called linear regression.
 It was trained with synthetic data.